behas/lucene-skos/README.md

 ## UC1: URI-based term expansion

-The analyzer module can be used to expand references to SKOS concepts in given Lucene documents by the concepts' labels at indexing time.
+The analyzer module can be used to expand references to SKOS concepts in given Lucene documents by the concepts' labels.

 ### Lucene

-Create a [Lucene Document](https://lucene.apache.org/core/3_6_0/api/core/org/apache/lucene/document/Document.html) containing the data to be indexed.
+Create a [Lucene Document](https://lucene.apache.org/core/3_6_1/api/core/org/apache/lucene/document/Document.html) containing the data to be indexed.
 In this case, the document's subject field contains a link to a SKOS concept: http://www.ukat.org.uk/thesaurus/concept/859

     Document doc = new Document();
     doc.add(new Field("title", "Spearhead", Field.Store.YES, Field.Index.ANALYZED));